fredfort/angular_bootstrap/README.md

 * Create a REST API Call Factory
 * Create a HTTP interceptor
 * Handle server message error
+* Use SvgIcons
+* Unit test
+* End to end test

 TODO
 -------
-* Use SvgIcons

 * Use John Papa Styles
+* Migration to GULP
+* Automate the e2e testing
+* Improve Unit testing
 * Many other improvements to come

 ## Requirements